PavPavv/MyJSCheatsheet/interview_EN/js_interview_basics.md

 A very interesting property of the event loop model is that JavaScript, unlike a lot of other languages, never blocks.
 Handling I/O is typically performed via events and callbacks, so when the application is waiting for an IndexedDB query to return or an XHR request to return, it can still process other things like user input.

-## 32. How JavaScript Event Loop works when executing asynchronous code
+## 33. How JavaScript Event Loop works when executing asynchronous code

-### Javascript is synchronous and has a single thread of execution!
+### Javascript is synchronous and has a single thread of execution

 That is, it is only capable of executing one task at a time which blocks the execution until it is finished and can proceed to the next one.